Jacknotdull/klse-stock-watchlist/README.md

 # klse-stock-watchlist
-Q1.java contains code for Question 1 - to find the max lengths of string per column\
-_To run it, move the class to src folder_

-<br />Question 2.
-KLSE Stock Watchlist - to fetch KLSE stock information about number of gainer and loser daily and save it in DB\
+To fetch KLSE stock information about number of gainer and loser daily and save it in DB\
 Built using Spring Boot JPA, Postgres, Selenium
 1. Go to https://googlechromelabs.github.io/chrome-for-testing/#stable to download latest Chrome Driver compatible for your machine
 2. Configure your directory of Chrome Driver in application.properties